fabcoins-dot-info/fabcoins.info/_posts/2015-06-16-hard-fork-policy.md

 none of them are good.

-The danger of a contentious hard fork is potentially so significant that Fabcoin.org has decided to adopt a new policy:
+The danger of a contentious hard fork is potentially so significant that Fabcoins.info has decided to adopt a new policy:

-> Fabcoin.org will not promote software or services that will leave the
+> Fabcoins.info will not promote software or services that will leave the
 > previous consensus because of an intentional and contentious hard fork attempt.

 This policy applies to full node software, such as Fabcoin Core,